Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Performance Analysis via Equilibrium

-$\bullet$\textbf{Interpretation of $\psi_3(\vx)$}.
-The last example $\psi_3$, while still giving the consensus equilibrium solution, is more or less useless (in terms of interpretation) because it is just a re-statement of the solution.

-In summary, Proposition~\ref{prop: equilibrium} shows that the solution of the PnP ADMM is completely characterized by the consensus equilibrium.
-Solving the MAP optimization is just one of the many possible ways of achieving the equilibrium.
-If we depart from the MAP formulation, i.e., if we are willing to change the forward modeling $f(\vx)$ by integrating the denoiser into the forward model, then there is a wide range of optimization formulations that can offer meaningful interpretations while satisfying the equilibrium condition.
+In summary, the two examples above show that if we are willing to change the forward model $f(\vx)$ by integrating the denoiser into $f(\vx)$, then there are more than optimization formulations which can offer meaningful interpretations while satisfying the equilibrium condition.